blixenkrone/spirii-code-test/README.md

 ## How to run
 $ go run ./cmd/main.go

+or

+Run the docker image provided

+## How to hit endpoints
+Use either httpie or curl and target localhost ie.:

+`http get localhost:8080/ping`
+`curl -V GET localhost:8080/ping`

 ## How to test
 $ go test ./... -count 1 -short

+## How to stop
+Just sig kill it (once for soft, twice for force)

 ## Notes
+Focus was put on concurrent data streams, HTTP API and tests.
+Error handling and logging is pretty standard.
+I didn't find the API design quite RESTful, so I only implemented the first route.

-Done in less than 1 hour since I don't principally allow myself to allocate more time for unpaid coding tests.
+Done in ~1 hour since I don't principally allow myself to allocate more time for unpaid coding tests.
+I started doing a PostgresQL/Docker implementation, but I didn't have time to finish it, so ended up with a cache/in-memory implementation.
 No AI used - not that I won't use it in my day-to-day, but for the purpose of showing my thinking.